Money Management - The 2% (Two Percent) Rule

 In real life trading we are not faced with a perfect binomial distribution as in the above example:

 - some losses are bigger than others -- stop losses occasionally fail when prices gap up/down;

 - outcomes influence each other -- when stocks fall, they tend to fall together.

 The biggest flaw in most risk management systems is that stock movements influence each other.
 Individual trades are not independent.
 Markets march in unison and individual stocks follow.
-Of course there are mavericks: stars that rise in a bear market or collapse in the middle of a bull market, but these are the exception.
+Of course there are mavericks: stocks that rise in a bear market or collapse in the middle of a bull market, but they are a handful.
 The majority follow like a flock of sheep.

 Thomas Dorsey in Point & Figure Charting gives an example of the risks affecting a typical stock:

 The risk of the market moving against you is clearly the biggest single risk factor.
 How do we protect against this?

 The 2 percent rule alone will not protect you if you are holding a large number of banking stocks during an asset bubble; insurance stocks during a natural disaster; or technology stocks during the Dotcom boom.
 We need a quick rule of thumb to measure our exposure to a particular industry or market.